cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

       fail_msg: "NOK: apparmor is not running"
 ```

-Some service names hava a dot notation such as `ssh.service.
+Some service names hava a dot notation such as `ssh.service`.
-For accessing such keys we need to use the square brackets.
+For accessing such keys use the Python array notations - single quoted key within square brackets.

 ```yaml
   - name: assert ssh.service is running